mwydmuch/xCOLUMNs/README.md

 You can also check the documentation for more details.

-## Methods, usage, and how to cite
+## Methods implemented in xCOLUMNs

 The library implements the following methods:

 ### Instance-wise weighted prediction

-The library implements a set of methods for instance-wise weighted prediction, that include optimal prediction strategies for different metrics, such as:
+The library implements a set of methods for instance-wise weighted prediction, that include optimal infernece strategies for some metrics, such as:
 - Precision at k
 - Propensity-scored precision at k
 - Macro-averaged recall at k